 In 1989-94, he taught at Warrnambool Christian Brothers College (also called St Joseph's) in south-western Victoria.
 Here he specialised in teaching Year 9, not the primary-school grades.
 He was the superior of the Warrnambool Christian Brothers Community, the court was told.
 (This school later evolved into Emmanuel College, a co-ed school).

 During 1994 a former pupil from St Alipius, Ballarat, contacted the Victoria Police sexual offences and child-abuse unit.
-In December 1994, when Brother Bob Best was aged 53, detectives from Ballarat interviewed him at Warrnambool, regarding the Ballarat school.
+In December 1994, when Brother Bob Best was aged 53, detectives from Ballarat interviewed Best at Warrnambool, regarding the Ballarat school.
 The detectives then located more ex-students from Ballarat.

 Broken Rites was present in the Melbourne County Court in 1996, when Best was charged with eight counts of indecent assault (that is, indecent touching) involving five boys, aged 11 or 12, while they were at St Alipius.
 The court was told that Best would put his hand into the trousers of the boys and would interfere with their private parts.
 Brother Best's status as a Christian Brother, in a Catholic school, helped to protect Best.
 Victims later testified that, if they had told their parents about Best in the 1970s, the parents would not believe that such offences could occur in a Catholic parish.